cetz-package/cetz/manual.typ

   ]
 )

-All elements will have default anchors based on its bounding box, they are: `center`, `left`, `right`, `above` and `below`.
+All elements will have default anchors based on their bounding box, they are: `center`, `left`, `right`, `above` and `below`.
 Some elements will have their own anchors.

-Elements can be placed relative to its own anchors.
+Elements can be placed relative to their own anchors.
 #example({
     import "draw.typ": *
     circle((0,0), anchor: "left")